cartwatson/nixos-org-fork/doc/constitution.md

 - To provide a public position statement on why one should be elected
 - To be publicly endorsed by at least 3 other people eligible to vote
   - How endorsements are collected will be specified by the EC
-  - Among the candidate and their endorsers, there must be at least 4 individuals where no two have the same conflict of interest (e.g. employees of the same company or otherwise the same payer for Nix work), as decided by the EC.
+  - Among the candidate and their endorsers, there must be at least 4 individuals where no two have the same [conflict of interest](./conflict-of-interest.md), as decided by the EC.
   - One can endorse a person who has not yet agreed to be a candidate, which also serves as nominating them (subject to acceptance of nomination)
   - Eligible voters may endorse multiple nominees
 - To have been not a member of the SC for at least two complete years of the two immediately preceding terms
 - To not be a member of the EC
-- To not have any conflicts of interest that would [prevent one from being appointed](#conflict-of-interest-coi-balance) to the SC, and publicly disclose all potential conflicts of interest
+- To not have any conflicts of interest that would [prevent one from being appointed](./conflict-of-interest.md#steering-committee-candidates) to the SC, and publicly disclose all potential conflicts of interest
-  - This includes conflicts of interest to arise during the term based on already finalised agreements

 After the nomination deadline, the SC can prevent a nominee from becoming a candidate by supermajority (among the currently serving members of the SC) in case their public image or conduct would not be compatible with the position in the SC.